TipsForGIS-zz/geospatial_footprints/README.md

 1. curb crack between the fenwick library and the JC building.
 2. Steep stairs on the northern side of innovation hall.
 3. A maintenance site on sager ave between university dr and east st

+Technologies used in this code are: Bootstrap, MapBox, and TurfJS